yaaminiv/yaaminiv.github.io/_posts/2017-05-30-DNR-Sample-Preparation-and-Sonication-Round3.md

 #### Step 1: Label centrifuge tubes

-- Tubes for the sample I would extract proteins from ("1/2")
+- Tubes for the sample I would extract proteins from ("prot")
 - Tubes after sonication ("11 µL")
+- **PRO TIP: Have "prot" and "11 µL" tubes be the same color so it's easy to match them together**

 #### Step 2: Obtain samples for extraction from the -80ºC freezer.